rohanudhwani/GameZoMania/ReadMe.txt

 - Installation Guide:

-Download and install from the apk file which is available in the repository.
+Download and install from the Google Play Store: [Click Here](https://play.google.com/store/apps/details?id=com.rohan.parseemailverification)
 - User Guide:

 After installation, open the GameZoMania app, register or log in, choose your game, and let the fun begin!